AtzoriMarco/OF2025_Erlangen/README.md

 icoFoam | tee log.icoFoam
 ```

-If you would like to remove grid and solution and start from scratch, use: *foamCleanTutorials*.
+If you would like to remove grid and solution to start from scratch, use: *foamCleanTutorials*.

 You can visualize the solution with: *paraFoam -builtin*.